On Tuesday May 11 at 4pm MST to Wednesday May 12 at 12noon MST we are performing scheduled maintenance on our student and application system .

 If you would like to be considered, please complete the Financial Aid section when uploading your supporting materials to SlideRoom.

 Travel awards to partially offset travel costs may also be available, up to $500 CAD per participant.
 Please indicate if you wish to be considered for a travel award in your application.
+(Please note that applicants from the U.S. and Mexico are encouraged to seek financial support from their institutions).

 How to Apply